Zorn, Texas

 Zorn is an unincorporated community in northern Guadalupe County, Texas, United States.
-Zorn is located on Texas State Highway 123 approximately 13 mi north of the town of Seguin.
+Zorn is located on Texas State Highway 123, approximately 13 mi north of the town of Seguin.

 History

 The small town of Zorn was named for the storekeeper Joseph Zorn.
 Joseph Zorn also served as mayor of Seguin from 1890 to 1910.
-In the late 1800s Zorn had a population of 150 and two grist mills.
+In the late 1800s, Zorn had a population of 150, along with two grist mills.
 The population was 60 as of 2000.